camunda/camunda-docs-manual/content/reference/rest/migration/generate-migration.md

   </tr>
   <tr>
     <td>updateEventTriggers</td>
-    <td>A boolean flag indicating whether instructions between events should have be configured to update the event triggers.</td>
+    <td>A boolean flag indicating whether instructions between events should be configured to update the event triggers.</td>
   </tr>
 </table>